89211208/Frameworks/Tutorials/01_Front-end.md

   {this.QGetView(this.state)}
 </div>
 ```
-- So far not too much has change, we still shoud be able to see the content of *HomeView* component as it is the defaul value
+- So far not too much has change, we still should be able to see the content of *HomeView* component as it is the defaul value

 5. Use the following piece of code
 ```javascript